rust-lang/rust/src/doc/trpl/error-handling.md

 is a vector is hidden behind a struct and a set of methods).
 Once the parsing is done, we can decode the program arguments into a Rust struct.
-From there, we can get information about the flags, for instance, wether they were passed in, and what arguments they had.
+From there, we can get information about the flags, for instance, whether they were passed in, and what arguments they had.
 Here's our program with the appropriate `extern crate` statements, and the basic argument setup for Getopts: